The IT spending on the cloud has been on a massive increase post-COVID-19 crisis owing to the host of benefits that the cloud brings to the table.

 Read: Cloud is Not Necessarily Cheaper, But You Should Go to the Cloud Anyway

-Given the host of benefits, most organizations having some form of cloud presence today.
+Given the host of benefits, most organizations have some form of cloud presence today.
 However, when it comes to maximizing the benefits of the cloud, robust cloud management becomes imperative.
-Here are a few things about cloud management that organizations must know of.
+Here are a few things organizations should know about cloud management.

 The flexibility and cost advantage provided by the cloud has seen enterprise IT deploy more and more applications to the cloud.
 However, along with this came a few questions:

-The answers to these and other such associated questions rest in cloud management.
+The answers to these and other related questions rest in cloud management.

 Cloud management is how organizational administrators control and orchestrate all the products and services that reside in the public, private or hybrid cloud infrastructures.
 It is the centralized administration of an organization’s infrastructure and servers, data storage, network platforms, servers and applications, and more.
 Resource deployment, data integration, disaster recovery, and use tracking all fall under the purview of cloud management.